Alexxa Wartman

 What do you attribute your success to?

 Ever since I was a kid, I've always fought for the underdog.
 I attribute my success here to doing something that truly aligns with my passions and something that is congruent with my character.
 I think if I had to force a role or to fit something, I wouldn't be as passionate and as driven.
-As somebody with an interest-based nervous system, I have to be doing something I love.
-No matter what my role is from a day-to-day, per individual, it's constantly changing, but my passion is for the heart of the individual.
-It's something that I have innately sought - to stick up for the underdog and to stick up against bullies since I was a kid on the playground.
+As somebody with an interest-based nervous system, I have to be doing something I love to truly thrive.
+No matter what my role is in this constantly changing environment with vast spectrums of humanity, my passion is for the heart of the individual.
+I strive to be a voice for the voiceless.
+It's something that I have innately sought since I was a kid on the playground - to stick up for the underdog, to include those that never felt included, and to listen with a desire to truly understand.

 What’s the best career advice you’ve ever received?

-The best career advice I ever received came from my current employer, who is a legal guardian to over 50 Nebraskans and has served as an attorney in over 500 guardianship cases.
+The best career advice I ever received came from my current employer, who is a legal guardian to over 40 Nebraskans and has served as an attorney in hundreds of guardianship cases.
 When I first started this role, I was very conscientious of individuals who might disagree with me and say something overly harsh, and I would feel like I needed to defend myself.
-She told me that my character and the way that I behave and the work that I do will speak more to the people who are in my circle and to the public than the comments of one person who was disgruntled at the time.
+She told me that my character, the way that I behave, and the work that I do will speak more to the people who are in my circle and to the public than the comments of one person who was disgruntled at the time.
 She said don't let that one person stop you from doing the good work that you're doing, even if it means that you have to ruffle some feathers sometimes.
+Disability advocacy isn't always easy, but I always keep who I'm serving and what we're fighting for at the forefront of my mind so I can stand my ground on the things that matter most.

 What advice would you give to young women entering your industry?

-I think it would be to don't underestimate the power of combined compassion and intelligence.
-I think when you combine the two, you can really make things happen in a way that only women can.
-The deep perspectives and emotional intelligence that women generally seem to carry is an incredible skill in the disability realm, and you combine that with the confidence in your own intelligence and your ability to advocate for others, and being confident in what you know, what you see, what you hear, and what you feel.
-That can really guide you in this industry to make the decision that carries the most integrity for the individuals that we serve.
+I think it would be to never underestimate the power of combined compassion and intelligence.
+I think when you combine the two, you can really make a difference in a way that women are incredibly gifted at, and so desperately needed.
+The deep perspectives and emotional intelligence that women generally carry is an incredible skill in the disability realm.
+Combine that with the confidence in your own intelligence, your ability to advocate for others, what you see, what you hear, and what you feel; you unlock this incredibly capacity to understand the individuals in this vulnerable community and make positive changes for them.
+Compassion and intelligence compliment one another heavily in this industry.

 What are the biggest challenges or opportunities in your field right now?